 About the College

-With more than 3,000 students, Abington is a dynamic learning community where innovation, engagement, multiculturalism, and inclusion guide us.
-Students can choose from 23 baccalaureate majors and earn their Penn State degree at Abington or start the first two years of more than 275 majors at Abington and complete their degree at another campus, including University Park.
-Co-curricular opportunities include undergraduate research, the Abington and Schreyer honors programs, study abroad, NCAA Division III athletics, apartment-style living at the Lions Gate residence hall, and more.
-We also offer continuing education and programs for working professionals.
+Abington is a dynamic community comprised of more than 3,100 students who are guided by the principles of innovation, engagement, multiculturalism, and inclusion.
+Students can choose from 25 bachelor's degree programs and earn their Penn State degree at Abington or start the first two years of more than 275 Penn State majors at Abington.
+Co-curricular opportunities include undergraduate research, the Abington Honors program and the Schreyer Honors College, short- and long-term study abroad, NCAA Division III athletics, the Lions Gate student apartments, and more than 35 clubs and organizations.
+We offer continuing education, programs for working professionals, and the LaunchBox innovation hub for entrepreneurs.

 Mission and Goals